tracking-exposed/youchoose.ai/content/_index.md

 <div><h1 class ="titlehp">>_ An internet that is right for you</h1></div>
 <pre style="font-size:1.15rem; color:#e33180; font-weight:bold;">
 Most of the content watched on YouTube is surfaced by an algorithm.
+Weather you click on a video on the homepage, on a search result, on the sidebar recommendation, or simply play the watch-next, there is an algorithm behind.
 Indeed, there are so many videos out there, how are you going to find them otherwise?<br> The recommendation algorithm is powerful, but it's not really working for you best interest.<br> It's sole purpose is to keep you watching, to maximize ads revenue.